ConstructCommunity/awesome-construct/README.md

 ### Construct 2

-- [AppPlayer-Electron](https://github.com/Floflis/AppPlayer-Electron) - Preview Construct 2 apps/games in an Electron prebuilt exe - as if Electron were a normal browser!
+- [AppPlayer-Electron](https://github.com/Floflis/AppPlayer-Electron) - Preview apps/games in an Electron prebuilt exe - as if Electron were a normal browser!
 Currently Windows only, but soon™ for Mac and Linux.

 ## Addons